 - Increasing the idle jet from 55 to 60,

 - In some cases filling in the air-bleed hole in the throttle butterfly should only be tried if the above modifications don't eliminate the flat spot.
-Doing so results in the carburetor running extra rich at low and middle speeds (butterfly closed or slightly open), as it allows more air to "leak" through the throat without sucking in fuel.
-So filling the hole mean less air for the same fuel pulled through the jets.
+Doing so results in the carburetor running extra rich at low and middle speeds (butterfly closed or slightly open); filling the hole mean less air for the same fuel pulled through the jets.
 It won't harm the engine any more than other run-rich methods needed to work with the 009 distributor, but if you expect the engine to last a long time then be aware that running rich (which you NEED to do with the 009), results in oil wash-down in the cylinders which will speed piston ring wear somewhat.

-By running the engine richer than normal throughout its operation, the 009 flat spot can be minimized.
+By running the engine richer than normal throughout its operation, the 009 flat spot can be minimized, but usually not eliminated.
 However, for best overall performance, we have found that the 34PICT carburetor/SVDA distributor is the combination of choice.
 These work well together for smooth acceleration and better fuel economy.
 For more information, please see John Connolly's article on Choosing the Right Distributor.